Noah Centineo: Charity work

-In 2019, Centineo co-founded Favored Nations with his friend Josh Heller, a Los-Angeles-based actor and lifestyle photographer.
+In 2019, Centineo co-founded Favored Nations with his friend Josh Heller, a Los Angeles–based actor and lifestyle photographer.
 Centineo was inspired to found the nonprofit after teaming with Omaze for a contest that raised $280,000 for charity; the prize was a chance to go on a hike and have dinner with him.
-Centineo serves as CEO and Heller is the chief marketing officer.
+Centineo is CEO and Heller the chief marketing officer.
 The 501(c)(3) nonprofit produces and sells a variety of merchandise in collaboration with celebrities and influencers.
 They are an intermediary between donors and charities; each donor can contribute to a charity from a list of nonprofit organizations that includes Black Lives Matter, Policing Equity, Know Your Rights Camp, Color of Change, The Bail Project, and the Florida Rights Restoration Coalition.
 The organization has attracted many celebrities and influencers to participate in philanthropic activity.
 In 2020, Centineo also got Favored Nations involved in a campaign to get out the vote for the 2020 US presidential election.
 He and Heller opened a voting-themed art house and virtual tour to increase voter participation.

 Personal life

-In February 2020, Centineo revealed in an interview with Harper's Bazaar that from age 17 to 21, he had experienced "a really dark time in [his] life", during which he used alcohol and drugs.
+In February 2020, Centineo revealed in an interview with Harper's Bazaar that from age 17 to 21, he had experienced "a really dark time in [his] life," during which he used alcohol and drugs.
 After his 21st birthday, he became sober for a year.

 Centineo was in a relationship with model Alexis Ren from March 2019 to April 2020.